Chaitalykundu/Web-Development/01-HTML/1-Basics/10-Table/6-Styling.md

 - If you add a background color on every other table row, you will get a nice zebra stripes effect.

-* To style every other table row element, use the :nth-child(even) selector like this:
+- To style every other table row element, use the :nth-child(even) selector like this:

 ```css
 tr:nth-child(even) {
   background-color: #d6eeee;
 }
 ```

+&nbsp;

 - Note: If you use (odd) instead of (even), the styling will occur on row 1,3,5 etc. instead of 2,4,6 etc.